doingandlearning/rapid-and-responsible-ai-development/section-06-rag-pipeline/lab/README.md

 - Try queries like "password reset", "WiFi connection", "VPN setup"
 - Verify similarity scores are reasonable (0.0 to 1.0)
 - Check that results are properly sorted by relevance
+- **Note**: For this dataset, similarity scores typically range from 0.4-0.7, so use threshold 0.4

 ---